Fall home maintenance checklist

 Most chimney sweeps recommend an annual sweeping, but depending on how often you use the fireplace or woodstove, you might be able to wait on a full sweep.
 If you'll be using the fireplace or woodstove often, call a chimney sweep for an inspection.

-Hopefully you’ll have your older, seasoned firewood ready for use.
+Hopefully you'll have older, seasoned firewood ready for use.
 Seasoned wood is best for fires, as it burns cleaner and longer.
 It's recommended to keep the firewood covered at least 30 feet from the house.